- Progress on Grenfell Recovery Strategy

 - Public Health

 This followed the first Grenfell Projects Fund Decision Day on Saturday 11 January, which saw over 150 north Kensington residents come together to vote on projects in the first two outcomes to help the north Kensington community.

 We received 88 project ideas across the six outcomes from organisations, individuals and new collectives.
-Residents who had registered prior to the event got the chance to decide which projects in Outcome One and Outcome Two were allocated the money based on presentations and videos on the days.
+Residents got the chance to decide which projects were allocated the money based on presentations and videos on the days.

 There was £100k available in each outcome for the community to vote on.